 Have you ever been in a grocery store looking at labels, trying to figure out something that your kids will eat and something that is good for them?
 Should you pick the snack you know they love to eat, or the one that is better for them but never makes it out of the pantry?
 Or should you choose fruit juice or soda?

-You know that sugar is bad for you and your kids, so you take another look at the label.
-But even that is a nightmare: You know that glucose is a sugar but what about maltodextrin, or dextrose?
+You know that sugar is bad for you and your kids, so you take another look at the label, but even that is a nightmare: You know that glucose is a sugar but what about maltodextrin, or dextrose?

-All this is enough to make you go crazy!
+All this is enough to make you crazy!
 Even if you are successful at steaming the tide of sugar into your house, your kids are often out of your sight and exposed to sugar in their daycare, their schools, or, if they are older… everywhere they can travel.

 We consume a lot of sugar.
 Most adults and children are eating 1/4 to 1/2 of a pound of sugar every day.